UWA Rangers Provide Guidance – Protection for Visitors-Primates-Wildlife and Communities

 The Conservation Efforts of the Uganda Wildlife Authority Rangers

-Additionally, the restoration of Rhinos in Uganda shows promising results in the Ziwa Rhino sanctuaries.
-The number of the southern white Rhino population is steadily increasing, intending to release some of them in northern Uganda.
+Furthermore, the restoration of rhinos in Uganda has yielded promising results, particularly in the Ziwa Rhino Sanctuaries.
+The population of southern white rhinos is steadily increasing, with plans to release some of them in northern Uganda, further expanding their presence.

 UWA Rangers – Role Models for Future Generations:

-Children are aware of the harm that poaching brings to Elephants, Primates such as Gorillas, and Chimpanzees.
-Some may know about the abundance of wildlife that used to be in Uganda, and they want to restore what was lost.
-Conservation of Uganda’s wildlife, primates, wetlands, and forests is taught in Uganda’s Schools, and children are catching on.
+Children are well aware of the detrimental impact of poaching on magnificent creatures like elephants, gorillas, and chimpanzees.
+Some may know the abundant wildlife that once thrived in Uganda and aspires to contribute to restoring what has been lost.
+Conservation of Uganda’s wildlife, primates, wetlands, and forests is taught in schools nationwide, and children are increasingly embracing this cause.

 UWA Rangers – Paying the Ultimate Price: